lutraconsulting/qgis-crayfish-plugin/README.md

 In QGIS 3.4 & Crayfish 3.x, the C++ library was abandoned and replaced by [MDAL](https://github.com/lutraconsulting/MDAL) data provider for data (format) reading and QGIS Core enhancement (QgsMeshLayer).

-Here is the table that helps to understand where the implementation was moved and where to report issues with Crayfish:
+Here is the table that helps to understand the new implementation and where to report issues with Crayfish:

 |                   | MDAL  | QGIS 3.x  |  Crayfish 3.x  |
 |-------------------|-------|-----------|----------------|